faricamago/Operating_Systems_Principles__worst_fit_dynamic_partiton_simulator/README.md

-# WARNING
-Do not upload any files in this repository to public websites.
-If you clone this repository, keep it private.

-# memsim

-This is the starter code for Assignment 6.

----
 # Sample results:
 The results below were obtained using an O(n log n) algorithm.
 Do not forget to design your own test files.